madflojo/blog/articles/posts/2016-07-19-using-salt-ssh-to-install-salt.md

 The above information is fairly minimal, the basic definition is a Target name `blr1-001`, a Hostname or IP address specified by `host` and then the Username specified by `user`.

-The target name is used when running the `salt-ssh` to specify what minion we wish to target.
+The target name is used when running the `salt-ssh` command to specify what minion we wish to target.
 The `host` key is used by `salt-ssh` to define where to connect to, and the `user` key is used to define who to connect as.

 In the example above I specified to use the `root` user.
-It is possible to use `salt-ssh` with a non-root user by adding `sudo: True` to the minion entry.
+It is possible to use `salt-ssh` with a non-root user by simply adding `sudo: True` to the minion entry.

 #### Testing connectivity to our minion

 With the minion now defined within the `/etc/salt/roster` file we should now be able to connect to our minion with `salt-ssh`.
-We can test this out by executing a `test.ping` Salt execution against this target with `salt-ssh`.
+We can test this out by executing a `test.ping` task against this target with `salt-ssh`.

 ```shell-session
 $ sudo salt-ssh 'blr1-001' --priv=/home/vagrant/.ssh/id_rsa test.ping